 - Access to WiFi and outlets

-- Please refrain from talking on the phone.
+- Please refrain from talking on the phone or bringing outside food and drink (the space is used as a gallery and tasting room, so we want to preserve it for as long as possible).
 We will be playing light music in the background.

 PROTECT YOURSELF & OTHERS FROM COVID-19

 - If you are feeling unwell, please stay home.
 We will provide you with a refund.